 She had changed into what I believe is called a summer frock, with little red rose petals on an orange background.

 “I never saw him again after that night,” she said.
 “Soon afterwards he went back to work for the railroad, and they transferred him to Mindanao.
-He was killed during the war.
+He was killed in the war.
 Am I boring you?”

 “No, not at all,” I said.